torchlard/Notes/Data Science/machine_learning.md

 1. subtract mean, scale dimensions by variance
 2. compute covariance matrix

-covariance matrix is expensive to compute when dimension is large => use SVD instead for E = r x r, reduce dimension number from m -> r, then obtain r-dimensional hyper-plane, value of E gives you amount of variance retained by this reduction
+covariance matrix expensive to compute when dimension is large => use SVD instead for E = r x r, reduce dimension number from m -> r, then obtain r-dimensional hyper-plane, value of E gives you amount of variance retained by this reduction
 - eg. 1st PC get 37% of variance, next quickly drops
 - better to find PCs that explain 80-90% variance of data